xvedra/OpenDsc/README.md

 c) Solved USB compatibility with ArduinoMenu

-Note: Battery is not supported yet
+Note: Battery is not supported yet, use USB power supply

+To AS5600 encoder use 3.3V power supply in 5V pin due to I2C pull-up resistots to 5V pin.
+ESP32 is not 5V tolerant.